dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 #### Strong privacy addresses

 Note that when a /64 is assigned to UEs, the assigned prefix may become a persistent identifier for a device.
-This is a potential privacy issue.
-[ADDPRIV] describes this problem and suggests some solutions that may be used with ILA.
+This is a potential privacy issue. {{ADDRPRIV}}
+describes this problem and suggests some solutions that may be used with ILA.

 ### Traffic engineering